 Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.
 This had been suspended during the COVID-19 pandemic, so patients were encouraged to leave feedback on one of the on-line forums.
-FFT had recently restarted, but at the time of this inspection there were very few responses.
+The practice was also looking at ways of using technology for patients to provide feedback in the future.